TORS OF DARTMOOR

 Scobetor Rocks, Scobetorre, Scabtora, Scabatora

-The little tor seems to be nothing more than a small rocky prominence above the farm of the same name at SX 723749 but there could be more hidden in the trees on the slopes below.
-Marked as Scobitor on modern OS maps, Terry Bound (1991) advises that in Domesday records the area was identified as 'Scabtora'.
-In his Guide to Dartmoor William Crossing refers to Scobetor Rocks as "within an enclosure near the house".
-Viewing from afar on Pudsham Down to the east as the tor sits on private land, it is obvious that a curious circular domed building has been built on the summit, of Ash House proportions it sits above the short running southern rock face.
-Eric Hemery (p663) explains that it was built in the First World War as a look out with what appears to be at least two windows and a door space, but this interpretation is open to question.
+In his Guide to Dartmoor of 1909 William Crossing refers to Scobetor Rocks as being "within an enclosure near the house".
+Viewing from afar on Pudsham Down to the east as the tor sits on private land, it is obvious that there is also a curious circular domed building on the summit.
+Of Ash House proportions it sits above the short running southern rock face.
+Eric Hemery (p663) explains that the hut or tower as it is sometimes known was built in the First World War as a look out with what appears to be at least two windows and a door space, but this interpretation is now open to question following an onsite inspection and further assessment for May 2024.
+Built of granite rubble with a domed roof the now Grade II Listed structure has been subjected to a plethora of speculative purposes in the literature, a summary of which is supplied by Tim Sandles here.

-Certainly, very well placed to overlook the steepening valley below, the tor is nonetheless very much enclosed in private farmland and encircled by green pastures so it cannot be accessed without permission of the landowner.
+As described in 1888 the tor beneath the folly is substantial but nowadays shrouded in gorse and vegetation and can only be seen from the field below.
+Certainly very well placed to overlook the steepening valley, the tor is nonetheless very much enclosed in private farmland and encircled by green pastures so it cannot be accessed without prior permission of the landowner.
 From its modest rocks good views are to be had northwards of the church at Widecombe in the Moor with the huge whale backed ridge of Hamel Down beyond.
 Nearer to the north east the sizeable crags of Tunhill Rocks reside and over to the south west Corndon Ridge is seen.
+All of these features are visible through the larger windows.

 icon